Amed Rosario Player Props: Guardians vs. Yankees

 Amed Rosario At The Plate

-- Rosario has three doubles, two triples, a home run and five walks while hitting .227.
+- Rosario is batting .228 with three doubles, two triples, a home run and five walks.

-- Rosario has picked up a hit in 60.9% of his 23 games this year, with more than one hit in 21.7% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.